Socialist Party of America: End Poverty in California movement

 The novelist Upton Sinclair had long been associated with the Socialist Party in California.
-He was twice its candidate for Congress and its nominee for governor in 1930, but won fewer than 50,000 votes.
-In 1934, Sinclair ran in the Democratic primary for governor and astonished everyone by winning on a promise of radical socialist economic reforms he dubbed End Poverty in California movement (EPIC).
-Conservative and Republican elements rallied against Sinclair and defeated him in the general election.
-The Socialist Party in California and nationwide refused to allow its members to be active in any other party, and expelled him, along with socialists who supported his California campaign.
-Sinclair won 879,537 votes, doubling his primary total, but that was only 38% of the record-breaking turnout as Republican Frank Merriam won with 49% while Raymond Haight, running under the Progressive Party banner, collected 13%.
+He was twice its candidate for Congress and its nominee for governor in 1926 and 1930, but won barely 50,000 votes out of a million cast.
+In 1934, Sinclair ran in the Democratic primary for governor on a platform of radical semi-socialist economic reforms he dubbed End Poverty in California (EPIC).
+In a major upset, he defeated former CPI chairman George Creel (backed by the powerful McAdoo machine) in a landslide, leading Republicans and conservative elements to rally against him.
+He won 879,537 votes, doubling his primary total, but that was only 38% of the record-breaking turnout, as Republican Frank Merriam won with 49%, while Raymond L. Haight, running under the Progressive Party banner, collected 13%.
 State Socialist Party chair Milen Dempster mounted a feeble effort to hold back the enthusiasm for Sinclair, gaining less than 3,000 votes.

-The expulsions destroyed the Socialist Party in California.
-More important, Sinclair's campaign encouraged many radicals in other states to turn away from the Socialist Party.
+Before and after Sinclair's primary victory, the Socialist Party in California suffered numerous defections, even from high-profile members like former Berkeley mayor J. Stitt Wilson and incumbent National Executive Committeeman John C. Packard.
+Those who remained but supported Sinclair were expelled, as the SPA refused to allow its members to be active in any other party.
+The defections and expulsions destroyed the Socialist Party in California.
+More importantly, Sinclair's campaign encouraged many radicals in other states to turn away from the Socialist Party.
 Membership, which had climbed back above 19,000 in 1934, declined to less than 6,000 in 1937 and barely 2,000 in 1940.